BevanR/nesi-webportal/README.md

 `@prod` or `@test` can be used instead of `@dev` to pull content from the corresponding environments.

 > These aliases are version-controlled in `aliases.drushrc.php`.
 They are available when Drush executes in the Drupal root directory or any sub-directory.
 To use these aliases from any directory on the filesystem in the form `@nesi.dev` instead of shorthand `@dev`, create a symlink to the file from `~/.drush/nesi.aliases.drushrc.php`.
+Note however that this breaks `sql-sync` from inside the doc root.
+See [this issue in the drush issue queue](http://drupal.org/node/1966160#comment-7279594).

 1. `cd` to the web document root.
 1. `cd sites/default/`